 After warming up around the wood stove, guests head to candle-lit tables for an intimate four-course dinner of classic Colorado cuisine.

-With a respectful nod to the area’s roughneck Wild West roots, winter entrees include elk tenderloin, rack of lamb, wild sockeye salmon, roasted chicken and vegetarian specials.
+With a respectful nod to the area’s roughneck Wild West roots, winter entrees include elk tenderloin, rack of lamb, rainbow trout, roasted pheasant and vegetarian specials.

 The grilled elk tenderloin is where it’s at: The tender cut of leaner-than-beef elk is paired with a port reduction of blueberry and sage and served with the cookhouse’s signature mashed potatoes.
-All entrees are served with a chef’s whim appetizer, soup or salad, seasonal roasted vegetables and homemade fruit pie for dessert.
-Two lunch seatings are offered on weekends at noon and 1:30pm.
+All entrees are served with a chef’s whim appetizer, salad, seasonal roasted vegetables and homemade dessert.
+Two lunch seatings are also offered on weekends at noon and 1:30pm.

 Reservations are required for this popular winter activity.
 Make a weekend out of it and check out adjacent Ski Cooper for an off-the-beaten-slope ski area filled with locals or visit Leadville’s National Historic Landmark District.